 Each year an annual report (AMR), which reflects monitoring activities and evaluations of all stakeholders, will be submitted by the Programme Leader, in consultation with all module leaders.
 This is discussed at a specially convened Subject Meeting.
-Any resource implications or unresolved quality issues are referred to the Academic Head of Department or the Dean of Institute.
-Copies of the AMR and the Subject Meeting minutes are then forwarded to the Academic Quality and Standards Unit in Academic Registry.
+Any resource implications or unresolved quality issues are referred to the Head of the Academic Business Division.
+Copies of the AMR and the Subject Meeting minutes are then forwarded to the School Office and the Academic Quality and Standards Unit in Academic Registry.